harshp2008/Notes/content/Physics/Notes/Theme A - Space, time and motion/Unit A.1 - Kinematics.md

 ![[A.1 - cliff example.svg]]

+ >[!Warning] TODO : The position of 2T in the image is wrong, it should on the yellow line instead.

 >[!info] Define unknowns as :
 >- initial velocity :  $u = 20 \space ms^{-1}$
 >- initial height : $S_y  = 500 \space m$